 - Fight for the maximum payout available in your case

 - Ensure your case complies with any deadlines to file a lawsuit in Florida

 Brain injury cases can be especially complicated, especially if your injury was caused by medical malpractice.
 You don’t have to worry about the legal details when we are working for you.

 At our firm, we go the extra mile for your case.
-We will handle every aspect of a claim or lawsuit on your behalf in pursuit of the best possible outcome.
+We will handle every aspect of your claim or lawsuit in pursuit of the best possible outcome.

 We want you to rest assured knowing that we will:

 - Keep you in the loop with regular updates on your case